 How to Control Red Lily Leaf Beetles

-First discovered in Canada about 50 years ago, this non-native species has gradually infiltrated most of New England and central and western Canada.
-In 2012 it appeared in Washington and Oregon as well.
+First discovered in eastern Canada about 50 years ago, this non-native species has gradually infiltrated most of New England and central and western Canada.
+In 2012 it began appearing in Washington and Oregon as well.
 If this pest is active in your region, your lilies are at risk.
 Here are some ways to protect them.

 The lily leaf beetle is about ¼” long and bright, scarlet red.
 Though easy to see, they are fast and difficult to catch.
 If they sense you approaching, they immediately drop to the ground on their backs and quickly vanish into the soil.